Sean,

 Hi Everyone,

 I have been working as a non-specialized mechanical engineer for more than 8 years now.
-But I developed a lot of interest in metallurgy, corrosion etc. It seems there is a requirement for most relevant positions to have a materials engineering degree.
+But I developed a lot of interest in metallurgy, corrosion etc and have been working in the field part time for a long time.
+It seems there is a requirement for most relevant positions to have a materials engineering degree.

-Can anyone provide feedback on what alternative means might be available for pursuing materials / metallurgy positions for a mechanical engineer who has no direct work experience in this field.
+Can anyone provide feedback on what alternative means might be available for pursuing materials / metallurgy positions for a mechanical engineer who has limited work experience in this field.

 thanks,